 You also don’t want to wait forever either, because you’re never going to know everything.
 Even those famous cakers out there don’t know everything.
 I mean they know a ton, but they are still learning and experimenting.

 Have a good idea of how you’ll price your cakes.
-There are many different ways you can price your cakes.
+There are many different ways you can do this.

 Most clients do think it’s the amount of servings that cause the price to go up and that can be true to a point, but mainly it’s the amount of work involved for that particular design.